On Left regular bands and real Conic-Line arrangements: Real CL arrangements: The face semigroup

-We present two possible definitions for this product in the case of real CL arrangements.
-The first definition, appearing in Section \ref{subsecGeoProd}, preserves properties (1), (3) and (4) and thus will be more geometric, inducing a structure of an alternative LRB on $(\LL,\cdot)$; the second, appearing in Section \ref{subsecAssocProd}, preserves properties (2), (5) and a weaker version of property (1), and thus $(\LL,\cdot)$ will be an aperiodic semigroup.
-Based on the second definition, one can associate a quiver to the semigroup algebra $k \LL$, as was already done in the case of line arrangements (see \cite{Sal1}).
+We present two different definitions for this product in the case of real CL arrangements.
+The first definition, appearing in Section \ref{subsecGeoProd}, preserves properties (1), (3) and (4) and thus will be more geometric, inducing a structure of an alternative LRB on $\LL$; the second, appearing in Section \ref{subsecAssocProd}, preserves properties (2), (5) and a weaker version of property (1), and thus will be more algebraic, inducing a structure of an aperiodic semigroup on $\LL$.

+\begin{remark} {\rm Based on the first definition (and when the defined product is associative), one can associate a quiver to the semigroup algebra $k \LL$, as was already done in the case of hyperplane arrangements (see \cite{Sal1}).
+We plan to check its properties in the future.} \end{remark}